onionpancakes/serval/README.md

 ## Motivations

-* Composable linear request processing flow, using transducer like *middleware*.
+* Composable linear request processing flow, using transducer like *processors*.
 * Access to the latest servlet API developments with minimal maintenance.
 * Extensible request handling via protocols.
 * Easy to use asynchronous APIs for I/O and computation.
 (TBD)